 Conclusions on BIPs

 As you can see, the BIP system is a complex but essential tool.
-BIP help to ensure that changes made to Bitcoin are well-thought-out and well-received by the community.
+BIP helps to ensure that changes made to Bitcoin are well-thought-out and well-received by the community.

-This system allows developers to openly discuss their proposals with the community and get feedback on their ideas.
+This system allows developers to discuss their proposals with the community and get feedback openly.

-Changes made to the Bitcoin protocol must be well-implemented and positively impact the network as a whole.
-So, if you’re interested in helping shape the direction of Bitcoin development, familiarize yourself with BIPs.
+Changes made to the Bitcoin protocol must be well-implemented and positively impact the network.
+So, if you’re interested in helping shape the direction of Bitcoin development, you can familiarize yourself with BIPs.